cghimire/Predicting-Airbnb-Listing-Price/README.md

 Since I have been using different data mining techniques, I am expecting the proposed classification models are powerful to predict the output.
 However, the proposed methods has some limitations.
 It is not feasible to study all the variables in detail, which might be interesting to predict the output, because of time limitation.

-## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-I would like to thank some special peoples who helped me a lot on this project.My terrific professor, Dr. Xinlian Liu, encouraged me to start this project.
-His ideas and suggestions are always valuable for me not only for this project but also for my further career in data science.
-Finally, I am very thankful to my entire CS 522- Data Mining class for their feedback and encouragement.